 But more than just a compact machine, the AF35M’s also pretty great at taking photos.
 We reviewed the camera back in the snowy days of winter, and it impressed with its ability to manage fast moving subjects with its accurate autofocus, albeit with a few caveats.
 One such caveat being the fact that the camera always focuses on the center dot upon full press of the shutter release.
 That means off center framing is severely hampered unless one uses the “Pre-Focus” lever (which is really just a self timer).
 We found it to be clumsy, but no camera’s perfect.

-In the above shot we can see the center focusing dot that’s carved into a transparent film within the viewfinder.
+In the gallery shots we can see the center focusing dot that’s carved into a transparent film within the viewfinder.
 Just put this circle on your subject and press the shutter.
 The camera does the rest!
-And in the shot below we can see the infamous pre-focus lever.
+And in another of the shots we can see the infamous pre-focus lever.
 Also included are various other parts, such as the viewfinder prism and holder, film safe load indicator, and frame counter.

 Looking deeper into the AF35M we discover that this camera is more reliant on electronics than any other machine we’ve exploded.
 This camera’s got wires snaking through every crack and crevice, and massive ribbon cables enwrap the machine like the linen of a mummy.

-As a charming aside that’s totally irrelevant to anything but our simple-minded fancies, in the shot below we can see a random retaining plate that looks exceptionally similar to a white whale.
+As a charming aside that’s totally irrelevant to anything but our simple-minded fancies, we can also see a random retaining plate that looks exceptionally similar to a white whale.
 Thar she blows in the center of the frame.

 And now the only component left to explore is arguably the most important part of any camera- the lens.
 This little packet of gears, glass, and levers is delightfully compact, reliably built, and perfectly capable.
 In our optics testing the lens performed excellently for a point-and-shoot of this era, and we couldn’t resist a little free-lensing with the Sony A7.